xkema/xkema.github.io/_posts/2017-04-02-theme-styleguide.md

 Author said:

 > who cares your content style, headers, code blocks or images, etc.. stop organizing jekyll template and write posts.

+And this is the end!
+Or not maybe?